-- HHH.
-Statement of Work: All provisions of a Public Contract that specifically describe the Work to be performed or services to be provided by either the Contractor, subcontractor, or Commission as may be applicable to include any related deliverables, drawings, technical specifications or deadlines. - III.
-Surplus Personal Property: For the purposes of these Rules, personal property that is deemed surplus, obsolete or no longer needed by the Commission. - JJJ.
-Technical Assistance Agreement: An agreement with a non-profit organization to provide technical assistance. - KKK.
-Work: Furnishing all materials, labor, equipment, services, subcontracts and/or incidentals according to the Statement of Work and Solicitation Documents necessary to successfully complete or carry out all the duties and obligations as set forth in the Contract. - LLL.
+- NNN.
+HHH.
+Statement of Work: All provisions of a Public Contract that specifically describe the Work to be performed or services to be provided by either the Contractor, subcontractor, or Commission as may be applicable to include any related deliverables, drawings, technical specifications or deadlines. - OOO.
+III.
+Surplus Personal Property: For the purposes of these Rules, personal property that is deemed surplus, obsolete or no longer needed by the Commission. - PPP.
+JJJ.
+Technical Assistance Agreement: An agreement with a non profit organization to provide technical assistance.
+The services provided under this agreement shall be determined to be unique in nature not normally supported by a competitive market with a community or business assistance component. - QQQ.
+KKK.
+Work: Furnishing all materials, labor, equipment, services, subcontracts and/or incidentals according to the Statement of Work and Solicitation Documents necessary to successfully complete or carry out all the duties and obligations as set forth in the Contract. - RRR.
+LLL.
 Work Order: A written document that authorizes a purchase from an operative Contract.